Updated on 2024-11-11 GMT+08:00

 Figure 1 Ingress diagram

-• Ingress object: a set of access rules that forward requests to specified Services based on domain names or URLs.
+• Ingress object: a set of access rules that forward requests to specified Services based on domain names or paths.
 It can be added, deleted, modified, and queried by calling APIs.

-• Ingress Controller: an executor for request forwarding.
+• Ingress Controller: an executor for forwarding requests.
 It monitors the changes of resource objects such as ingresses, Services, endpoints, secrets (mainly TLS certificates and keys), nodes, and ConfigMaps in real time, parses rules defined by ingresses, and forwards requests to the target backend Services.

 Ingress Feature Comparison